Yucheng7713/OneClick/README.md

   As long as your DNS is up, you are good to go.

 ## Compatibility
-  - OS specification
+  - OS spec
     The supported environment is mainly for Mac OSX and Linux.
 If you are using Windows, it is recommended to go for Ubuntu subsystem for Windows 10.
   - Cloud support
-    Currently the tool only support AWS.
+    Currently the tool only supports AWS.
   - Restrictions to your project/repository if you want to use the deploying feature to deploy it :
-    1. There must be a "requirement.txt" located at the root path of your project, the location and file name are non-negotiable.
+    1. There must be a **requirement.txt** located at the root path of your project, the location and file name are non-negotiable.
-    2. In "requirement.txt", clearly state all dependencies that are used in your application with their versions.
+    2. In **requirement.txt**, clearly state all dependencies that are used in your application with their versions.
        If you are not sure about what dependency you use, there are few ways that you can generate the file automatically:
        a.
 [Use pigar](https://github.com/damnever/pigar) by traversing your project directory
        b.
 If you are using conda environment or a virtualenv, run the command :
        ```
        $ pip freeze > requirements.txt
        ```
-    3. There must be a "run.py" located at the root path of your project, the location and file name are non-negotiable.
+    3. There must be a **run.py** located at the root path of your project, the location and file name are non-negotiable.
-    4. In "run.py", the codes will be a standard Flask app, something like:
+    4. In **run.py**, the codes will be a standard Flask app, something like:
        ```
        from flask import Flask
        app = Flask(__name__)
        .....
        if __name__ == '__main__':
-       app.run(host='0.0.0.0', port=80)
+       app.run(host='0.0.0.0', port=5000)
        ```